KisanHub/sudo-grow-hackathon/README.md

 **Data Provided:** KisanHub will provide API access to these data sets and locations of where the stations have been deployed.

 **API Documentation:** Please visit [https://developer.kisanhub.com/](https://developer.kisanhub.com/) and check API documentation under Weather Data category.
+Weather data is available from our met micro service.
+For this exercise we will be making 26 weather stations available for query exposing 1 months data at 15mins interval.

 **Assistance:**
 - One of the KisanHub team will be available to help with any questions.